Can I use Quick Assist on my iPhone?

 To check if the default gateway is working, we need to make sure you have the correct default gateway first.
 There are two ways you can find the default gateway of your remote computer to make sure it is correct.

 Type cmd in the search box, find and right-click the command prompt, type ipconfig and press Enter, then you can see the IP address and the default gateway.

 After finding and confirming the correct default gateway, we need to check if this default gateway is open.
 You can do this by following the instructions below.

 Turn on another computer, type cmd in the search box, find the Command Prompt, type ping 192.168.91.2 (the IP address after ping should be replaced with the default gateway of your remote computer).
 If the TTL value is displayed, the ping is successful, which means the IP address of the default gateway is accessible; if the "request timeout" is displayed, the ping is not successful, which means the IP address of the default gateway is not accessible.

 Note: If you encounter problems with RD Client, you can also try to update RD Client and restart your iPhone.

-Whether can use Quick Assist on iPhone?
+Whether can use Microsoft Quick Assist on iPhone?
 The answer is negative.
-There is no mobile application for Quick Assist, but you can use RD Client as a substitute.
-Refer to the above steps and you can easily control your computer remotely from iPhone.
-And if you encounter the problem when using it, the solution above may give you guidance.
+There is no mobile application for Quick Assist, but you can use AnyViewer and RD Client as a substitute.
+Refer to the above steps, and you can easily control your computer remotely from your iPhone.
+And if you encounter a problem when using it, the solution above may give you guidance.